allan-mobley-jr/Blazor.AppDrawer/README.md

 ```

 ***Note the use of the two css classes `.app-bar` and `.app-drawer-button` above.
 The latter class is wired up to toggle the drawer on button click.
 Neither class is necessary when using `Blazor TopAppBar`.***

+## Responsive Mode Breakpoint
+The `<AppDrawer>` element has an attribute of the name `ResponsiveBreakpoint` that accepts an integer value.
+The default and absolute minimum is 900 (in pixels).
+Anything above that will change the responsive mode media breakpoint at which the component transitions between a modal state and a fixed state.
+Anything below that will be ignored.

 ## Possible CSS Styling Conflicts